OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

-# Report of studies on business workflow and roles for software development
+# Report of the studies on business workflow and roles for software development

 ### by the OpenChain Japan work group